 “Nia” — A Neurological Light Experience

-Nia is an interactive art installation planned for production in 2019.
+Nia is an interactive art installation planned for future production.
 A dual-sided wooden lightbox sculpture, it represents the body’s most complex organ—the human brain.
 Its exterior will consist of hundreds of addressable LEDs for mind-bending nighttime viewing, with patterns partially-directed by passersby from a seated section meant to depict the

 The name itself, Nia, translates to mean a “bright purpose”, combining Irish and Swahili influences.
 Our own bright purpose in building and sharing Nia is to raise awareness of neurological illness and wellness, specifically dystonia, the third most common movement disorder in North America.